 - Details of any vacancy existing in the property now and the status of lease negotiation

-- An estimate of the outgoings currently for the property and the history of outgoings reconciliation over the last two or three years
+- An estimate of the outgoings currently for the property and the history of outgoing reconciliation over the last two or three years

-- Current pictures of the property and surrounds
+- Current pictures of the property and surroundings

-- Details of property improvements, the building structure, and function of the property
+- Details of property improvements, the building structure, and the function of the property

 - Detailed depreciation schedules that can have an impact on the sale price and marketing process